data-scraping/scrapinghub-free-tutorials/README.md

 In this quick Scrapy Tutorial Course, you'll learn everything you need to get started with web scraping using Python and Scrapy.
 Among other things, you'll learn how to:

-`Extract data from the web using CSS selectors
+1.Extract data from the web using CSS selectors

-Follow pagination buttons with a spider
+2.Follow pagination buttons with a spider

-Handle websites that use infinite scrolling
+3.Handle websites that use infinite scrolling

-Authenticate your spider in a website
+4.Authenticate your spider in a website

-Deploy and run your spiders in the cloud
+5.Deploy and run your spiders in the cloud

-Become confident in Web Scraping`
+6.Become confident in Web Scraping`